dsa-ntc/southern-nh-dsa.github.io/_pages/working-groups.md

 <h3>Palestine Working Group</h3>

-Our newest working group, the Palestine working group is dedicated to showing solidarity to the Palestinian people in a state rife with companies that make millions of dollars on their destruction.
+Our newest working group, the Palestine working group is dedicated to showing solidarity to the Palestinian people in a state rife with companies that make millions of dollars off their destruction.

 <h3>Immigration Rights Working Group</h3>